 What is Crit’Air?

-Crit’Air is the commercial name for the Air Quality Certificate to reduce pollution in france.
+Crit’Air is the commercial name for the Air Quality Certificate to reduce pollution in France.

 How does Crit’Air work?

-A Crit’Air score reflects a vehicle’s emission level, based on the engine energy system along with the year the vehicle was registered.
-You put a Crit’Air sticker on display in your vehicle.
+A Crit’Air score reflects a vehicle’s emission level, based on the engine energy system along with the car’s first registration year.

 What are the Crit’Air scores?

-Crit’Air scores go from 0 to 5
+Crit’Air scores go from zero to five.

 How much does it cost to get a French air quality certificate?

-Crit’Air only costs €3.11 per vehicle, plus additional shipping fees.
+The Crit’Air certificate only costs €3.11 per vehicle, plus additional €0.66 shipping fees.

 What documents do you need to order a Crit’Air certificate?

-You only need your car registration and credit card to order your Crit’Air sticker.
+You only need your car registration and a credit card to order your Crit’Air sticker.
 Before buying an air quality certificate, make sure your address is correct on your car registration because your Crit’Air sticker will be sent to this address.

 Where can you buy a Crit’Air sticker?